 Repositioning cruises to Seattle or Vancouver that pass by the Oregon Coast have a bad reputation for experiencing rough waters regularly.
 Specifically, the area between San Francisco and Astoria, Oregon but also all the way up the coast until you sail through the Straight of Juan de Fuca and ultimately enter the calm waters of the Salish Sea.

-The intensity of motion from the ocean can be more of a factor for some people than others, but if "sea legs" and motionsickness is a concern, you should be prepared.
-This is a real condition that can affect anyone after spending time on a boat or ship for an extended period of time.
-Symptoms include dizziness, motion sickness, and swaying.
-In this blog post, we will discuss what causes sea legs and how to stop swaying after a cruise!
+The intensity of motion from the ocean can be more of a factor for some people than others, but if "sea legs" and motion sickness are a concern, you should be prepared.
+This is a real condition that can affect anyone after spending an extended period of time on a boat or ship.
+Symptoms include dizziness, motion sickness, and swaying, and sometimes, there is a rocking feeling that continues after being on a boat.

 How Calm Are Alaska Cruises vs. Caribbean?